ExternalTime/algae/README.md

 Logical keyboard layout generator.
 Finds *all* keyboard layouts (or rather sets of columns) with (d)sfbs below a chosen threshold.
 For low thresholds does its job nearly instantly.
-Should work well as a way to filter out layouts on which to run slower analyzers (for example ones that use (d)sfb distance instead).
+Should work well as a way to filter out layouts on which to run slower analyzers.
+Ones that could for example take sfb distance into account and make sure sane pinky columns exist.

 This is hopefully last rewrite of my generator.
 This time I cut everything I could out of it.
 I could have made it shorter, but I've decided to also try using 0 dependencies, which came out surprisingly well (did not result in a disaster).

+Edit: started adding basic dependencies back.
+While my own parser worked the code was pretty bad.
+Replaced it with serde_json instead.

 While this generator *can* calculate weights of bigrams by itself, I strongly recommend supplying your own weights.
 I made sure the calculated weights aren't